-In the 'Interface' field there will be connections, interfaces and segments available on Keenetic, as well as the value 'Any'.
+In the 'Interface' field, there will be connections, interfaces and segments available on the device, as well as the value 'Any'.

 Besides adding static routes manually, you can upload a list of routes from a batch file created in advance.
-This feature is very useful when you add a lot of routes.
+This feature is handy when you add a lot of routes.

 For example, let's make a batch file with a list of routes.